St. Beto and the August altar call

 Stone milks donors on warning of indictment - NBC News: “Days after he predicted the president's eldest son would soon be indicted, longtime Donald Trump associate Roger Stone is appealing for contributions to a legal defense fund, saying he expects to be charged with a crime.
 Stone, whose history with Trump goes back nearly four decades, says in a letter to supporters that special counsel Robert Mueller's team is ‘examining every aspect of my personal, private, family, social, business and political life.’
 The goal, Stone says, is ‘to frame me for some nonexistent crime to silence me and pressure me to testify against the president. ...
 I am not going to do it.’
 A spokesman for Mueller declined to comment.
 While it is known that many associates of Stone have come under scrutiny by the special counsel's office, it is not clear whether Stone is a target of the investigation.”

 Obscure case could determine whether Mueller's report sees light of day - Fox News: “An obscure federal case being heard in Washington next month could determine whether Special Counsel Robert Mueller’s pending full report on Russian interference in the 2016 election gathers dust in a secret file – or sees the light of day.
 The case involves one man's quest for records related to the 1956 disappearance of Columbia University professor Jesus de Galindez – and has nothing to do with President Trump, Russian collusion or Mueller.
-But it deals with secrecy surrounding grand jury testimony, and that makes it relevant to the ongoing Russia probe.
+But it deals with secrecy surrounding grand jury testimony, and that makes it relevant to the ongoing Russia probe.”

 PLAY-BY-PLAY